QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 network faults or anomalies through continuously monitoring of network operational state, e.g., AI models may predicts network congestion by analyzing historical and real-time network traffic data.
-It may also be triggered by the network operator actively inputing the network optimization intent.
+It may also be triggered by the network operator actively inputting the network optimization intent.

 Based on the analysis of netork data and user's intent (if any), AI Agent proposes network optimization strategies.
 For instance, once the network congestion sometime